Throwing Your TechDisc Safely

 Throwing in a Field

-Open fields are another safe option for throwing your TechDisc, especially for practicing consistency.
+When you don't have a net for throwing into, open fields are another safe option for throwing your TechDisc, especially for practicing consistency.
 Here are some things to keep in mind:

 • Data Transmission: TechDisc works very quickly and transmits data back to your Bluetooth device.
 For some devices the Bluetooth transmission is fast enough that the data will be uploaded before it flies out of Bluetooth range.
 For all other cases the TechDisc will store the throw and blink blue until the throw data is safely uploaded to your account when you retrieve the disc.